 Right now, you can find solid, blue-chip stocks that are undervalued by unprecedented amounts.
 If you can buy a stock that should be trading at double or triple the price, why would you want to risk your money on a stock with less probable gains?
 In such an environment, speculative bets just don't make sense.

-When even established, well-capitalized companies are seeing strong headwinds, stay away from the companies that aren't well-positioned.
+When even established, well-capitalized companies are facing strong headwinds, stay away from businesses that aren't well-positioned.

 In good times, cash-poor businesses can borrow money or sell equity to tide them over until the business starts producing cash.
 But in more challenging times, they may only be able to borrow at high rates, sacrificing the long-term cash flows of the company to service the debt.
 Worse, they may not be able to borrow at all -- and thus be forced into bankruptcy.